-With support from the Office of the Provost, representatives from the Center for Instructional Innovation & Assessment (CIIA), Academic Technology & User Services (ATUS), and Extended Education (EE) conduct these award-winning, intensive workshops during the winter term to interested instructors entitled Blended/Online Course Development and Design.
+With support from the Office of the Provost, representatives from the Center for Instructional Innovation & Assessment (CIIA), Academic Technology & User Services (ATUS), and Outreach & Continuing Education (OCE) conduct these award-winning, intensive workshops during the winter term to interested instructors entitled Blended/Online Course Development and Design (5-week) and Blended/Online Course Revision and Redesign (2-week).

 - 5-week Blended/Online Course Development and Design